kjj6198/svelte-template-enhanced/README.md

-_fork from template, and add eslint and prettier support_
+Fork from awesome sveltejs/template.
+Added eslint and prettier and my tool.

-_Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)_

 ---